-Call your doctor right away if you have any of the above symptoms.
+Call your healthcare provider right away if you have any of the above symptoms.

 Qudexy XR can harm your unborn baby.
-All women of childbearing age should talk to their doctors about possible alternative treatments.
+All women of childbearing age should talk to their healthcare provider about possible alternative treatments.
 If you take Qudexy XR during pregnancy, your baby has a higher risk for birth defects called cleft lip and cleft palate.
 These defects can begin early in pregnancy, even before you know you are pregnant.
-If the decision is made to use Qudexy XR, you should use effective birth control (contraception) unless you are planning to become pregnant.
-Tell your doctor right away if you become pregnant while taking Qudexy XR.
+Also, if you take Qudexy XR during pregnancy, your baby may be smaller than expected at birth; the long-term effects of this are not known.
+If the decision is made to use Qudexy XR, you should use effective birth control (contraception).
+Tell your healthcare provider right away if you become, or plan to become pregnant while taking Qudexy XR.

-Do not stop Qudexy XR without first talking to a doctor.
+Do not stop Qudexy XR without first talking to a healthcare provider.
 If you have epilepsy and you stop taking Qudexy XR suddenly, you may have seizures that do not stop.
-Your doctor will tell you how to stop taking Qudexy XR slowly.
+Your healthcare provider will tell you how to stop taking Qudexy XR slowly.

 Do not drink alcohol while taking Qudexy XR.
-Qudexy XR and alcohol can cause serious side effects such as severe sleepiness and dizziness and an increase in seizures.
+Qudexy XR and alcohol can cause side effects such as sleepiness and dizziness.

 Do not drive a car, swim, climb, or operate heavy machinery until you know how Qudexy XR affects you.
 Qudexy XR can slow your thinking and motor skills, and may affect vision.
 Even when taking Qudexy XR, some patients with epilepsy will continue to have unpredictable seizures.

-This is the most important information to know about Qudexy XR.
-For more information, talk to your health care provider and read the Medication Guide for Qudexy XR.
+This is the most important information to know about Qudexy XR, but is not comprehensive.
+For more information, talk to your healthcare provider and read the Medication Guide for Qudexy XR.
 You can also visit www.upsher-smith.com or call 1-888-650-3789.